Rhythm for Reading - sustainable reading intervention for schools

 22 November 2023

 All children from all backgrounds need to learn to read fluently so that they can enjoy learning and fully embrace the curriculum offered by their school.
-A key challenge for schools is identifying an appropriate intervention that effectively supports reading fluency.
-This is a necessary part of a coherently planned, ambitious and inclusive curriculum that should meet the needs of all children.
+A key challenge for schools is identifying an appropriate intervention that effectively supports reading fluency - a necessary part of a coherently planned, ambitious and inclusive curriculum that should meet the needs of all children.

 The children who lag behind their classmates in terms of fluency are not a homogenous group.
 Although time-consuming and costly, one-on-one teaching is essential for those who struggle the most.
-However, short, intensive bursts of rhythm-based activity (Long, 2014) have been found to give a significant boost in reading fluency as a small group teaching intervention.
-This approach is a more efficient use of resources as it supports the majority of children who struggle with fluency in ten weekly sessions of only ten minutes.
+However, short, intensive bursts of rhythm-based activity (Long, 2014) have been found to give a significant boost in reading fluency in the context of a small group intervention.
+This approach is an efficient use of resources as it supports those children who struggle with fluency in ten weekly sessions of only ten minutes.

 An evidence-based, rigorous approach to the teaching and assessment of reading fluency leads to increases in children’s confidence and enjoyment in reading.
-Whilst logic might suggest that the difficulty level of the reading material is the main block to the development of reading fluency, manipulating the difficulty level does not actually address the underlying issue.
+Whilst logic might suggest that the difficulty level of the reading material is a barrier to the development of reading fluency, manipulating the difficulty level of the text does not directly address the underlying issue.

 Reading fluency involves not only letter to sound correspondence, but also social reciprocity through the medium of print and therefore the orchestration of several brain networks.
 The social mechanisms of a child’s reading become audible when the expressive and prosodic qualities in their voice start to appear.
 This is why a more holistic child-centred perspective is helpful - it allows children to experience learning to read as a playful, rather than a pressured experience.